mozilla/shield-studies-addon-utils/README.md

 ## Gotchas, Opinions, Side Effects, and Misfeatures

-1. This assumes `jetpack` (`jpm`) style addons, with

-    - `require`
-    - `jpm` startup and shutdown semantics

-2. Some prefs will be set and running during an experiment in the "addon-specific" pref tree.
+1. No handling of 'timers'.
+No saved state at all (including the variation name), unless you handle it yourself.

+2. No 'running' pings in v4 (yet).

-3. Disable also uninstalls (and cleans up)
+3. User disable also uninstalls (and cleans up)

-4. Undoubtedly, there are others.
-It scratches my itch.
-I have built a lot of things in the past.

 [example]: examples/README.md